WTechNinja/eses/README.md

 #### Config File
 upon first run, the config file will be generated under `/home/$USER/.config/eses-w/`

-script will automatically generate the directory and config file with default configuration inside if theres no config directory and/or config file. no worry i get you
+The script will automatically generate the directory and config file with default configuration inside if theres no config directory and/or config file. no worry i get you

 ## Contribute
-I'm open to contributions, but you should contribute upstream at [kaonkaon/eses](https://github.com/kaonkaon/eses) Because I took the vast majority oft his code from him. (ofc he's always welcome to copy things back from here anyway, but yeah)
+I'm open to contributions, but you should contribute upstream at [kaonkaon/eses](https://github.com/kaonkaon/eses) Because I took the vast majority of this code from him. (ofc he's always welcome to copy things back from here anyway, but yeah)